How Does Direct Primary Care Work?

 We at Mosaic Medicine Clinic believe understanding how does direct primary care work can transform your healthcare experience.
 This membership-based model eliminates insurance middlemen and puts the focus back on patient care.

-How Does the Direct Primary Care Model Work
+How Does the Direct Primay Care Model Work

-Direct primary care operates on a simple monthly membership system that replaces traditional insurance bills.
+Direct primary care, often called direct primary care (DPC), operates on a simple flat monthly membership system that replaces traditional insurance bills.
 Patients pay a flat fee from $50 to $150 per month, with DPC practices now active across every U.S. state.
-This subscription covers unlimited office visits, extended appointment times that average 30 to 60 minutes, and direct communication with physicians through phone, email, and text messages.
+This subscription covers unlimited primary care, including office visits, extended appointment times that average 30 to 60 minutes, and direct communication with physicians through phone, email, and text messages, giving patients unlimited access without the usual barriers.
 The model eliminates copays, deductibles, and surprise bills that plague traditional healthcare.

 Monthly Membership Replaces Insurance Complexity

-The membership fee structure varies by age, with lower rates for children and higher fees for older adults.
-Average DPC practices maintain approximately 400 patients each, compared to traditional practices that often handle 2,000 or more patients per physician.
+The membership fee structure varies by age, with lower rates for children and higher fees for older adults, making it important to understand how much direct primary care typically costs in your area.
+Average DPC practices maintain approximately 400 patients each, compared to traditional practices that often handle many patients—2,000 or more patients per physician—while keeping the patient panel intentionally small.
 This smaller patient panel allows for same-day appointments in 99% of DPC practices (according to industry data).
-Patients maintain separate high-deductible health insurance for emergencies and specialist care, but their primary care needs receive comprehensive coverage through the monthly fee.
+Patients often pair DPC with high deductible insurance for emergencies and specialist care, which can help families save money while covering routine primary care through the monthly fee.

 Three headline statistics that highlight direct primary care advantages in the U.S.